Last Updated on 7 July, 2021 by Veronica

 Having an Ice Cream in Florence

-Grom I think it must be the best known, it is very close to the Duomo, the ice creams really, is that they are very good, but you are in the center so get ready for the price of the ice cream!
+Grom I think is the best known ice cream parlour; it is very close to the Duomo and the ice creams are really good, but you are in the center of the city so be ready for the price of the ice cream!

 There are also delicious ice creams “oltrarno” crossing some of the bridges, there are some ice cream shops with better prices than in the center, and some ice creams that have nothing to envy to those of Grom.

 It is a village that is very close to Florence and has a couple of ice cream shops that have been awarded as the best Ice Cream in the world!
 Besides being a very picturesque village with many towers.

 More excursions you can do in and from Florence

-Florence is a very easy city to cycle, you can rent one or you can do a tour with a guide in English,who will take you to get to know Florence from another point of view and also for 25 euros.
+Florence is a very easy city to cycle, you can rent one or you can do a tour with a guide in English, who will take you to get to know Florence from another point of view for 25 euros.

 Evening tour with dinner in Florence

-If you haven’t eat fiorentina bistecca yet and also want to do a night tour of the city, this is your chance.
-The tour includes a walk through the center, piazzale Michelangelo and end up dining in a restaurant next to the cathedral.
+If you haven’t eaten fiorentina bistecca yet and also want to do a night tour of the city, this is your chance.
+The tour includes a walk through the center, a visit to piazzale Michelangelo and then ends up dining in a restaurant next to the cathedral.

 Vespa Tour of the Chianti